plokhotnyuk/jsoniter-scala/docs/tutorials/1-getting-started.md

   println(parsedReport)
 ```

-Now you can rerun the script and get additionally printed `toString` representation of a report parsed from JSON string.
+Let's rerun the script and get additionally printed `toString` representation of a report parsed from JSON string.

-If something gone wrong you can pick the final version of [a script for this tutorial](1-getting-started.scala) and then run it.
+If something gone wrong you can pick and run [the final version of a script for this tutorial](1-getting-started.scala).

 ## Challenge
-Experiment with different types of collections and try to find any collection type from the standard Scala library that
+Experiment with the script to use different types of collections instead of `Seq` and try to find any collection type
-is not supported by `JsonCodecMaker.make` macros to derive codec for serialization *and* parsing.
+from the standard Scala library that is not supported by `JsonCodecMaker.make` macros to derive codec for serialization
+and parsing.

 ## Recap
 In this tutorial we learned basics for parsing and serialization of complex nested data structures using `scala-cli`.